-104. In giving his sanction to any application under regulation 101, the Director-General may limit as he thinks fit the area in which subscriptions may be collected or subscription lists circulated and the period for which his sanction shall be operative and may fix a date on which full and final accounts of the subscription and of all expenses incurred in connection therewith shall be rendered to him and on which all collection books or lists shall be returned to him for cancellation and may also require the accounts to be published in a local newspaper.
+104. In giving his or her sanction to any application under regulation 101, the Director-General may limit as he or she thinks fit the area in which subscriptions may be collected or subscription lists circulated and the period for which his or her sanction is operative and may fix a date on which full and final accounts of the subscription and of all expenses incurred in connection with the subscription are to be rendered to him or her and on which all collection books or lists are to be returned to him or her for cancellation and may also require the accounts to be published in a local newspaper.